HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Other Apps
 ### Using VPN
 ### Any products before?
-Through the searching on GitHub, I observed that there are a
+Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
+However, that application is based on Web WeChat, which is already

 # Design